joshbegley/nyt-latest/README.md

 https://www.nytimes.com/2026/07/03/us/skydiving-plane-crash-butler-missouri-ntsb.html

 **Who Is Invited to Taylor Swift’s Wedding?
 What We Know About the Guest List**\
-`The list includes Emma Stone, the Haim sisters, and Karlie Kloss and Joshua Kushner, among many other celebrities, athletes and musicians.`\
+`The list includes Reese Witherspoon, the Haim sisters, and Karlie Kloss and Joshua Kushner, among many other celebrities, athletes and musicians.`\
 https://www.nytimes.com/2026/07/03/style/taylor-swift-wedding-guest-list.html

 **Bus Plunges 70 Feet Into a Ravine in Pakistan, Killing 40**\